-EY Latvia's leadership is responsible for setting the right tone at the top and demonstrating EY's commitment to building a better working world through behavior and actions.
-While the tone at the top is vital, EY people also understand that quality and professional responsibility start with them and that within their teams and communities, they are leaders too.
+EY US' leadership is responsible for setting the right tone at the top and demonstrating EY's commitment to building a better working world through behavior and actions.
+EY people also understand that quality and professional responsibility start with them and that within their teams and communities, they are leaders too.
 EY shared values, which inspire EY people and guide them to do the right thing, and the EY commitment to quality are embedded in who we are and in everything we do.